AndrewBavuels/Car-Fuel-Consumption-Part-I/README.md

 ## 1. Project description 👇

 ### _Part I: Exploratory Data Analysis (EDA) Visualization with Python._
-"_Which of two fuels is cheaper, E10 or SP 98?_"

 For this project, I used a "Car Fuel Consumption" dataset from [Kaggle](https://www.kaggle.com/datasets/anderas/car-consume/).
 First, I am going to get insights into the current status about how much is the consumption per gas fuel type.
 After the data cleaning process...